Verifying Equilibria in Finite-Horizon Probabilistic Concurrent Game Systems: Introduction

 We then move on to the Nash equilibrium verification problem, where our intuition is undone.
 Our results show that the problem of verifying a Nash equilibrium is EXPTIME-complete.
-Not only does this imply that checking if a strategy profile is a Nash equilibrium is asymptotically just as hard as computing a subgame perfect strategy profile from scratch through backwards induction, but it also implies that the verification decision problem is easier for the stronger subgame perfect equilibrium solution concept.
-At a high level, this can be understood by noting that the algorithm we present for the subgame perfect equilibrium verification problem can be effectively parallelized, while the Nash equilibrium verification problem contains steps that are inherently sequential.
+Not only does this imply that checking if a strategy profile is a Nash equilibrium is asymptotically just as hard as computing a subgame-perfect strategy profile from scratch through backwards induction, but it also implies that the verification decision problem is easier for the stronger subgame-perfect equilibrium solution concept.
+At a high level, this can be understood by noting that the algorithm we present for the subgame-perfect equilibrium verification problem can be effectively parallelized, while the Nash equilibrium verification problem contains steps that are inherently sequential.

 These results present an interesting relationship between these two ubiquitous equilibrium concepts and challenge our intuitive understanding of equilibria.